-- (a) The Company, the subsidiaries of the Company (defined in Article 8(3) of the Regulations for the Terminology, Format and Method of Preparation of Financial Statements) or the affiliated companies of the Company (defined in Article 8(5) of the Regulations for the Terminology, Format and Method of Preparation of Financial Statements); - (b) A person who has acquired a 20% or greater shareholding without the intent to control the business activities of the Company and is deemed by the Board of Directors to be subject to item (A) or (B) above, and who has become not subject to item (A) or (B) above by disposing of shares of the Company within ten (10) days after becoming subject to item (A) or (B) above (which period may be extended by the Board of Directors); - (c) A person who is deemed by the Board of Directors to be subject to item (A) or (B) above for a reason not attributable to the person, such as a purchase of that person's own shares by the Company (excluding such person who additionally and intentionally purchased shares afterward); and - (d) A person whose position as a shareholder, according to the Board of Directors, will not be against the interests of the Company (provided that when a certain requirement that deems the person not to be against the interests of the Company is established by the Company, such requirement is fulfilled). - (2) In addition to the provisions stipulated in (1) above, the Rights may not be exercised by those who do not represent that they are not Specific Large Volume Holders or who fail to submit documents that pledge the matters designated by the Board of Directors. - Cancellation of the Rights There are no provisions for reasons or conditions for cancelling the Rights. - Assignment of the Rights The assignment of the Rights will require the approval of the Board of Directors.
+- (a) The Company, the subsidiaries of the Company (defined in Article 8(3) of the Regulations for the Terminology, Format and Method of Preparation of Financial Statements) or the affiliated companies of the Company (defined in Article 8(5) of the Regulations for the Terminology, Format and Method of Preparation of Financial Statements); - (b) A person who has acquired a 20% or greater shareholding without the intent to control the business activities of the Company and is deemed by the Board of Directors to be subject to item (A) or (B) above, and who has become not subject to item (A) or (B) above by disposing of shares of the Company within ten (10) days after becoming subject to item (A) or (B) above (which period may be extended by the Board of Directors); - (c) A person who is deemed by the Board of Directors to be subject to item (A) or (B) above for a reason not attributable to the person, such as a purchase of that person's own shares by the Company (excluding such persons who additionally and intentionally purchased shares afterward); and - (d) A person whose position as a shareholder, according to the Board of Directors, will not be against the interests of the Company (provided that when a certain requirement that deems the person not to be against the interests of the Company is established by the Company, such requirement is fulfilled). - (2) In addition to the provisions stipulated in (1) above, the Rights may not be exercised by those who do not represent that they are not Specific Large Volume Holders or who fail to submit documents that pledge the matters designated by the Board of Directors. - 8) Cancellation of the Rights

+There are no provisions for reasons or conditions for cancelling the Rights.